opencolor-tools/opencolor-spec/specification.md

 These palettes can be nested.
 The format does not currently impose a limit on nesting depth.

+## Nesting of Groups

+In theory, the format allows deep nesting of groups into groups into groups.
+In practice, it usually doesn't make any sense to nest a lot deeper than 1-2 levels.

 ## Meta Data

 If a key contains a slash, the key is considered meta data.
 For example, this defines a palette author: